xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ##### XMTP Network Disadvantages

 - The XMTP network was not designed for storage of large files.
 The network currently has a 1mb per message limit, so backups would be divided across potentially hundreds of chunks.
-- We would want to handle expiration/deletion of these large backup files to reduce network storage needs
 - Costly as the network decentralizes and fees are added to the network.
 Given that alternative storage providers can be used in the current proposal, the benefits to decentralization are limited.

 I could get on board with this proposal if others felt strongly that we shouldn't create new infrastructure.
 While backups are a bit of an odd fit for the XMTP transport network, it would work in the short term and would be easier to bootstrap.